corth-lang/Corth/standards.md

         let obj in
           obj obj mlength to-dynamic
         end
-        //// This code uses 'let', even though there is a macro that does exactly that and also makes the code shorted.
+        //// This code uses 'let', even though there is a macro that does exactly that and shortens the code.

         //// Instead, use:
         dup mlength to-dynamic
-        //// This code uses 'dup', which makes the code much shorter.
+        //// This code uses 'dup', which makes the code shorter.

 ### Macros: